jieunlim/Web-Security-week5/README.md

 # Project 5 - Encryption

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 1\.
 Symmetric Encrypt/Decrypt
-  * [ ]  Required: Repair the symmetric encrypt and decrypt code
+  * [x]  Required: Repair the symmetric encrypt and decrypt code

 2\.
 Encrypted Message 1
-  * [ ]  Required: Decrypt the government message
+  * [x]  Required: Decrypt the government message
-  * [ ]  Required: Encrypt a response and include in this README
+  * [x]  Required: Encrypt a response and include in this README
   * Answer: I heard about your current situation.
 Do you know who hacked APEX? -- The Chairman

 3\.
 Generate Public-Private Keys
-  * [ ]  Required: Repair the key generator code
+  * [x]  Required: Repair the key generator code
-  * [ ]  Required: Generate keys for "johnsteed" and add him to the Agent Directory
+  * [x]  Required: Generate keys for "johnsteed" and add him to the Agent Directory

 4\.
 Asymmetric Encrypt/Decrypt
-  * [ ]  Required: Repair the asymmetric encrypt and decrypt code
+  * [x]  Required: Repair the asymmetric encrypt and decrypt code

 5\.
 Create/Verify Signature
   * [ ]  Required: Repair the create and verify signature code